Nephys/plexus/README.md

 ```
 npm run test
 ```
-**This test will create a 50-Node Local Mesh Network and then go through the 4 following steps**
+**This test will create a 50-Node Local Mesh Network and then go through the 4 following steps.**

 Step | Description
 ------------ | -------------